TWIN LOTUS RESORT AND SPA (SHA Certified) - ฿-1 (7 Night Krabi Sandbox Hotel)

-예약 요청에 넣을 직접 접촉 와 TWIN LOTUS RESORT AND SPA (SHA Certified) 우선 순위 정 방식으로, 그리고 TWIN LOTUS RESORT AND SPA (SHA Certified) 당신의 것입니다 직접 수집 지불.
+Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de TWIN LOTUS RESORT AND SPA (SHA Certified) TWIN LOTUS RESORT AND SPA (SHA Certified) zal de betaling rechtstreeks van u innen.

 Offering quality accommodations in the beaches, restaurants, romance district of Koh Lanta, Twin Lotus Resort & Spa is a popular pick for both business and leisure travelers.
 The city center is merely 73 km away and the airport can be reached within 180 minutes.
 Also within easy reach are Kaw Kwang Beach, Klong Dao Beach, Khlong Dao Beach.
 Twin Lotus Resort & Spa also offers many facilities to enrich your stay in Koh Lanta.
 To name a few of the hotel's facilities, there are free Wi-Fi in all rooms, daily housekeeping, 24-hour security, taxi service, ticket service.
 The hotel features 76 beautifully appointed guest rooms, many of which include television LCD/plasma screen, mirror, internet access – wireless (complimentary), air conditioning, wake-up service.
 Besides, the hotel's host of recreational offerings ensures you have plenty to do during your stay.
 Enjoy unparalleled services and a truly prestigious address at the Twin Lotus Resort & Spa.